jdanker/jdanker/README.md

-- 👋 Hi, I’m Jahred
+👋 Hi, I’m Jahred

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+currently: DevOps engineer @ MasterCard

+see [jdanker.com](jdanker.com) for more of what I am working on

 <!---
 jdanker/jdanker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.